timm/lisp/README.md

 <img width=400 align=right src="https://raw.githubusercontent.com/timm/lisp/master/etc/img/haveLisp.jpg">

+After decades of coding,
-Having coded a lot in
+in
 Prolog and LISP and Smalltalk and
-Python and Lua and CoffeeScript and Gawk and  Bash and   etc, etc I found myself using the same tricks all the time; e.g
+Python and Lua and CoffeeScript and Gawk and  Bash and  other thing, I found myself using the same tricks all the time; i.e.

 - the same directory structures;
 - the same unit testing strategy;